perilune42/cse15l-lab-reports/lab2/labreport2.md

 SSH keys are generated on the user's machine as a private key and on the remote machine as a public key.
 This allows logging into remote machines without needing authentication.

 Private key path (on my machine):

 ![P2 Private Key](P2PrivateKey.png)

 Public key path (on `ieng6`):

 ![P2 Private Key](P2PrivateKey.png)

 Logging into `ieng6` without needing to provide a password:

 ![P2 Login](P2Login.png)

 ***
 **Part 3**

+In Lab 2, I learned that URLs can be handled using a java file and queries can be taken as inputs.
+I also learned how to host a web server on my local machine.

+In Lab 3, I learned that it is possible to authorize users using ssh to access a remote machine without a password.